ruuda/blog/posts/zero-cost-abstractions.md

 It appears that these high-level constructs come at a price.
-Many intermediate structures are created which would not be present in a loop with a hand-written inner product.
+Many intermediate structures are created which would not be present in a hand-written inner product.
 Fortunately these structures are not allocated on the heap, as they would likely be in a language like Java or Python.
 Iterators also introduce extra control flow:
 `zip` will terminate after one of its inner iterators is exhausted, so in principle it has to branch twice on every iteration.
 And of course iterating itself involves a call to `next()` on every iteration.
-Do we trade performance for convenience here?
+Are we trading performance for convenience here?

 Generated code
 --------------